 Serve immediately.
 If you like, you can top the chicken with some chopped parsley, or add it to the sauce just before serving.

-With its extravagant use of cream, the dish may not seem very Italian, but it is featured, among other places, in Artusi’s classic cookbook, La scienza in cucina e l’arte di mangiar bene.
+With its extravagant use of cream, the dish may not seem very Italian, but creamed chicken is featured, among other places, in Artusi’s classic cookbook, La scienza in cucina e l’arte di mangiar bene.
 Artusi has a slightly different take, however; he tells you to roast a whole chicken, then cut it up and simmer it in cream to cover.
 The recipe given here follows more ‘normal’ modern Italian technique.

-While the pure flavors are the real appeal of this for me, you could dress the dish up with some sautéed mushrooms or peas or braised baby onions, added towards the end of the braise.
+While the pure flavors are the real appeal of this for me, you could dress the dish up your creamed chicken with some sautéed mushrooms or peas or braised baby onions, added towards the end of the braise.
 Any of these would make for a fine contorno as well.
 Another, modern adulteration—but a nice one—would be to add a dash of curry powder or turmeric to the chicken pieces during the initial sauté.